 - The competition closes at 6pm on 12th July 2020.
 Entries received after that won’t be accepted.

-The competition will be judged by a team of Pin Your Thanks founders, designers, education professionals and star of Paddington, Hugh Bonneville and ex-England goal-keeper David James MBE!
+The competition will be judged by a team of our founders, designers, education professionals and even maybe a celebrity.
 Full judging criteria is available here.
-The winner will become an official badge designer and their design will be turned into a real pin badge which people can gift to their personal heroes.
-It will be available alongside our other beautiful badges designed by some of the UK’s national treasures.
+The winner will become an official badge designer!
+The winning drawing will be turned into a real pin badge which will go on sale alongside our other beautiful badges helping us to raise money for our wonderful charities.

 The winner will also: